 ‘In 2017 we moved there to live and continue the activities in the space and to suggest our own model.’

-The place combined living space, shared studios, residency-guest room and a ground floor space suitable to host events, open to the public 3 or 4 times a year, hosting various activities including the press.
+The place combined living space, shared studios, residency-guest room and a ground floor common space, open to the public 3 or 4 times a year, hosting various activities including the press.

 In 2020, the Pink House closed its doors permanently, and a year later, it was demolished.
 Yet, its legacy endures beyond its physical presence.
-For many, the Pink House was more than just a building it symbolized community, culture, and memories.’
+For many, the Pink House was more than just a building it symbolized resilience, community, and artistic experimentation.

 Pink House, Antwerp 2017-2020